Leonie Roffe

 Couples and Relationship Counselling

 My approach is informed by feminist theory.
-This means that I acknowledge we are all different: we are different in gender, race, class, as well as many other intersections.
+This means that I acknowledge we are all different: we are different in gender, race, class, neurodiversity as well as many other intersections.
 I understand that this means we are also sometimes treated differently to each other, and often treated unfairly.
 I may address the impact that oppression or experiences of discrimination can have on mental health, if this feels relevant to the counselling work.

-Creative Counselling
+Creative Therapy

 Sometimes it feels like there aren't the words to describe what we are experiencing.
 Working creatively, (drawing or using objects, for example), can allow us to see all of those things we would only normally experience inside ourselves, which can provide both clarity and a deeper connection to our feelings.